People Pleasing vs. God’s Approval: Why Boundaries Matter

 Instantly, my heart sank and my stomach dropped.
 Like the slow, dreadful climb of a roller coaster you wish you hadn’t gotten on.

 This school year hasn’t been easy.
-Watching my sweet girl navigate complicated friendships and make a few poor choices has stirred up all kinds of self-doubt in me.
+Watching my sweet girl navigate complicated friendship dynamics and mourn the loss of friends she thought she could trust, has stirred up all kinds of self-doubt in me.
 The kind that whispers, “You’re failing.
 You’re not equipped for this.”

 And honestly?
 That voice isn’t new.
 It’s echoed in my heart for as long as I can remember.

 I grew up with two emotionally immature parents who were unable to offer the kind of love and presence I desperately needed.
 My feelings were rarely acknowledged, let alone valued.
-Grace was unfamiliar.
+Grace was a foreign concept.
 Emotional safety didn’t exist.
 When I was sad, I was told to get over it.
 When I was overwhelmed, I was brushed off as being too sensitive.

 But those survival strategies?
 They come at a cost.

-As I got older, they turned into people-pleasing, perfectionism, anxiety, and a deep sense of not being enough.
+As I got older, they turned into people-pleasing, perfectionism, anxiety, and a deep sense of not belonging anywhere.
 And when I became a mom myself, the pain of what I didn’t have growing up came into sharp focus—especially watching others receive the kind of support I longed for.

 I remember seeing friends’ moms swoop in with encouragement, helping hands, and warm presence: